 Having a dedicated bank account can make your business appear more professional, as clients can make payments to an account held in your business name rather than your own name.
-Some clients don’t like making payments into non business accounts.
+Some clients don’t like making payments into personal accounts.

 Check out our article on the the best business bank accounts for a comparison of accounts offered by some of the major banks, including information about the fee-free periods.

-If you don’t yet have a business bank account, you may need to set one up as your business grows.
+If you don’t yet have one, you may need to open a business bank account as your company grows.
 For example:

 This article does not constitute legal or financial advice.
 Please speak to your bank or seek professional help if you’re not sure whether you need a business bank account.